 About 30 years later, the universe Stephenson envisioned is becoming a reality, sans its dystopian connotations.
 Essentially, the metaverse is a virtual world that implements a range of tech, including virtual reality (VR), video, augmented reality (AR), and mixed reality (MR) into our daily lives, eventually merging the physical and digital worlds.

-IMVU and Second Life are the two top virtual worlds in history.
-The former is a metaverse and 3D avatar-based social networking platform launched in 2004 (yup, you read that right; metaverses have been around for around two decades).
+IMVU is a metaverse and 3D avatar-based social networking platform launched in 2004.
 The platform allows users to create their avatars and offers virtual chat rooms to chat and play with friends from across the globe.
-Cut to 2021, it claims to have over 6 million monthly visitors.
-Early this year, the platform launched its own ERC20 token, called VCOIN.
-A successful collection of NFTs followed suit.
+Plus, they also launched an ERC20 token, called VCOIN and some NFTs too.

 Second Life, launched by Linden Labs in 2003, is another popular OG metaverse.
 It offers users a 3D virtual world where they can, well, lead a “second life” virtually.
 People can create avatars, attend concerts, buy land, home decor, in-game wearables, and more.
-Most of the transactions in-game are carried out using its own currency called the Linden dollar.
-According to one report, in 2020, the players amassed $73 million!
+They also have their own in-game currency called the Linden dollar.

 The gaming company, Epic Games has already established a virtual world in its massively multiplayer online role-playing game (MMORPG), Fortnite.
 Epic Games CEO, Tim Sweeney, has long been vocal about his plans for building a metaverse.
 His vision, according to The Washington Post, is to create a “digitized communal space where users can mingle freely with brands and one another in ways that permit self-expression and spark joy.”